timescale/docs/api/covariance.md

     method TEXT
 ) RETURNS DOUBLE PRECISION
 ```
-The covariance of the [least squares fit][least-squares] line computed from a two-dimensional statistical aggregate.
+The covariance of the [least squares fit][least-squares] line
+computed from a two-dimensional statistical aggregate.

 The `method` determines whether you calculate a 'population' or 'sample' covariance.
-These values may be provided as their full names or may be abbreviated 'pop' or 'samp'.
+These values can be provided as their full names, or you can abbreviate them as `pop` or `samp`.
 These
 are the only four accepted values for the `method` argument.
-The default is 'sample'.
+The default is `sample`.

-*   For more information about statistical aggregate functions, see the
+For more information about statistical aggregate functions, see the
 [hyperfunctions documentation][hyperfunctions-stats-agg].

 ## Required arguments